-Julia is a modern programming language developed with an aim to being available as free, high-level and fast language.
+Julia is a modern programming language developed with an aim to being available as a free, high-level, and fast language.
 Julia was officially unveiled to the world in 2012 and offered some amazing features.

 Reasons to Learn Julia Programming Language

 1. Its Codebase is Completely Written in Julia